 In order to be able to perform commercial carriage of goods and passengers outside the territory of Latvia, the merchant must first receive the following documents:

 It should be noted that vehicles used in both the carriage of goods and passenger transport (registered for the first time after 01.05.2006) must be equipped with digital tachographs.
-A merchant who has purchased a vehicle so equipped must be placed in the digital tachograph before entering into service.company cardthus identifying the vehicle in question according to the undertaking.
-The driver must also receive a digital tachographdriver card, which identifies both the driver in question and his working and resting times.
-On the other hand, the authorities responsible for monitoring the working and rest of drivers are issuedcontrol cards, butworkshop cardsuse suitably accredited workshops to carry out the verification, installation, repair, replacement, calibration and data download of digital tachographs.
+A merchant who has purchased a vehicle so equipped must insert a business card into the digital tachograph before commencing its operation, thereby identifying the vehicle in question according to the undertaking.
+The driver must also receive a digital tachograph driver card identifying both the driver in question and his working and resting times.
+On the other hand, control cards are issued to the authorities responsible for driving and resting time control, but workshop cards are used by suitably accredited workshops to carry out the verification, installation, repair, replacement, calibration and data download of the digital tachograph.

 Latvia has a number of organisations representing the interests of companies in negotiations with state institutions and can be divided into a number of levels: State-level players, regional associations (according to your territoriality in the region) and specific industry associations.